Tiffany O'Hearn Davies

 Before joining us, Tiffany was an associate at a leading boutique litigation firm, where she had a broad civil litigation practice.
-She also completed a clerkship at the Court of Appeal for Ontario, where she worked closely with judges of the Court on a broad range of civil and criminal appeals.
+She also clerked at the Court of Appeal for Ontario, where she worked closely with judges of the Court on a broad range of civil and criminal appeals.

 - Ontario 2014

 - Successfully represented a client in an application before the Canada Industrial Relations Board to consolidate several bargaining units into a single national bargaining unit

 - Represented an institutional party in a coroner's inquest into a fatality on a construction site

 - Successfully represented a client in having an application for judicial review removed from the court file on the basis that the applicant was a vexatious litigant

 - Successfully represented a client in an application for judicial review of a Canadian Human Rights Tribunal decision and obtained an order directing the Tribunal to reconsider its decision regarding the timeliness of the complaint